 Pigs are commonly used for (PetroWiki, 2015):

-• Hydrostatic Testing – The pig allows the line to be filled with water or hydrostatic testing medium without entrapping air.
-The pig is inserted at the front with water being pumped behind the pig, keeping the pipe full of water.
+- Hydrostatic Testing—The pig allows the line to be filled with water or hydrostatic testing medium without entrapping air.
+The pig is inserted at the front, and water is pumped behind it, keeping the pipe full.
 The pig forces air out of the pipeline at the front.

-• Pipeline Cleanup – Pipeline scraping/cleaning is done regularly to remove scale, wax buildup, and other types of debris from the inner wall of a pipeline to keep up a high pipeline flow efficiency.
-Natural gas pipeline pigs are used to remove trapped liquid accumulation and generally serve to keep the pipeline free of any liquid.
-Entrained liquid causes higher rates of erosion in a natural gas pipeline and should therefore be minimized.
+- Pipeline Cleanup—Pipeline scraping/cleaning is done regularly to remove scale, wax buildup, and other types of debris from a pipeline’s inner wall to maintain high pipeline flow efficiency.
+Natural gas pipeline pigs are used to remove trapped liquid accumulation and generally keep the pipeline free of liquid.
+Entrained liquid causes higher erosion rates in a natural gas pipeline and should be minimized.

-• Batch Transportation – Pigs are used to separate batches of different products inside of a pipeline.
-This is required in the case of a multi-product pipeline transporting more than one type of hydrocarbon in batches.
+- Transportation—Pigs separate batches of different products inside a pipeline.
+This is required in a multi-product pipeline transporting more than one type of hydrocarbon in batches.

-• Prevention of Solid Accumulation and Corrosion – This is for crude oil lines to keep water and solids from accumulating in low spots and creating corrosion cells.
-This becomes particularly relevant for low-velocity lines.
+- Prevention of Solid Accumulation and Corrosion—This is for crude oil lines to prevent water and solids from accumulating in low spots and creating corrosion cells.
+It becomes particularly relevant for low-velocity lines.

-• Internal Pipe Coatings – Pigs are used to apply certain internal coatings like epoxy-based coatings.
+- Internal Pipe Coatings – Pigs apply certain internal coatings like epoxy-based coatings.

-• Inspection – One of the most frequent uses of pigs is as an inspection tool.
-Sizing or gauging pigs are often run after the completion of a new pipeline to determine if there are any internal obstructions, bends, or buckles in the pipeline.
+- Inspection—One of the most frequent uses of pigs is as an inspection tool.
+Sizing or gauging pigs are often run after the completion of a new pipeline to determine whether there are any internal obstructions, bends, or buckles in the pipeline.
 Pigs can be fitted with cameras for internal viewing of the pipeline.

-• Intelligent Pigs – Smart/Intelligent pigs use magnetic and ultrasonic systems to locate internal and external irregularities; whether those are pittings, dents, buckles, corrosion pitting, or any other abnormality.
+- Intelligent Pigs—Smart/Intelligent pigs use magnetic and ultrasonic systems to locate internal and external irregularities, such as pittings, dents, buckles, corrosion pitting, or any other abnormality.

 6.3 Operation of Pigs

 Pipeline pigging is achieved by inserting a pig into a pig launcher.
-The launcher is a type of housing connected to the pipeline, able to accommodate a pig.
-The launcher hatch is then closed and the valves are operated to create adequate pressure and flow to release the pig from the launcher.
-The pig is then sent through the entire line/selected section up until the pig reaches the pig receiver/trap, which is used to trap the pig.
-The valves are once again operated in such a manner that the pig is received in the receiver without disrupting the flow significantly.
+The launcher is a type of housing connected to the pipeline, accommodating a pig.
+The launcher hatch is then closed, and the valves are operated to create adequate pressure and flow to release the pig from the launcher.
+The pig is then sent through the entire line/selected section until the pig reaches the pig receiver/trap, which is used to trap the pig.
+The valves are once again operated so that the pig is received in the receiver without disrupting the flow significantly.
 The flow will then bypass the barrel and return to the mainline.
-The receiver will operate in this way until operators come and close the necessary valves to remove the pig.
+The receiver will operate this way until operators come and close the necessary valves to remove the pig.
 (Menon, 2011)

-Coding and standard requirements specify that the receiver is fitted with a pressure-relief device, able to safely remove the pressure from the barrel, before the insertion or removal of a pig.
-The necessary pressure gauges should also be installed, for the safe operation of the barrel.
-The receiver will be able to catch and hold several pigs before an operator comes, drains the barrel, and cleans the pigs.
+Coding and standard requirements specify that the receiver should be fitted with a pressure-relief device that safely removes the pressure from the barrel before inserting or removing a pig.
+The necessary pressure gauges should also be installed for the barrel’s safe operation.
+The receiver can catch and hold several pigs before an operator comes, drains the barrel, and cleans the pigs.

-Piggable pipeline launching/receiving stations should be spaced at reasonable distances from one another, typically between 50 and 70 miles apart.
+Piggable pipeline launching/receiving stations should be spaced reasonably from one another, typically between 50 and 70 miles apart.
 The pipeline should furthermore be designed with long radius shop bends and the use of barred tees.
-This eliminates the possibility of catching a pig at a lateral in the pipeline.
-The long radius bends should have a radius of minimum three times that of the mainline pipe diameter.
+This eliminates the possibility of catching a pig at a point in the pipeline.
+The long radius bends should have a radius of a minimum of three times that of the mainline pipe diameter.
 (PetroWiki, 2015)

-All mainline valves must be open-port design and should be designed according to API-6D.
-(Menon, 2011).
+All mainline valves must be open-port designs and should be designed according to API-6D (Menon, 2011).
 Hot taps greater than 6 inches in diameter should also be barred.
-A general representation of a pig launcher and receiver dual station is shown in Figure 1.
+Figure 1 shows a general representation of a pig launcher and receiver dual station.

 Figure 1: Pig Launcher/Receiver Dual Station with Associated Piping (Menon, 2011)